hybridgroup/gocv/README.md

 ### OS X

-In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for yogocv installation.
+In order to build/run Go code that uses this package, you will need to specify the location for the includes and libs for your gocv installation.
 If you have used Homebrew to install OpenCV 3.3, the following instructions should work.

 One time per session, you must run the script: